 In the wild, African Grey Parrots are native to central and western Africa.
 They build nests inside trees with their life-long mates.
 These birds are largely herbivorous, with diets that consist mainly of fruits, nuts, and bark.

-These birds are considered critically endangered, and experts estimate there are fewer than 50 mature adult ivory-billed woodpeckers remaining.
-Scientists thought the species was extinct in the 1990s.
+The IUCN lists ivory-billed woodpeckers as Critically Endangered (Possibly Extinct).
 However, unconfirmed sightings have given researchers hope that these rare birds may still exist in the forests and swamps of the southeastern U.S. and Cuba.

 Ivory-billed woodpeckers use their beaks to create holes in tree trunks where they build nests.
 Deforestation of their native habitats had a severe impact on their population.